mrmlnc/vscode-duplicate/README.md

 The first option:

-  1. Hover on a file name in explorer.
+  1. Hover on a file or directory name in explorer.
   2. Right-click and select `Duplicate file`.
   3. Enter the new path for the duplicate.